lynndylanhurley/redux-auth/README.md

 * Can be configured to work with any API *coming soon*
 * React Native support *coming soon*

 This project comes bundled with a test app.
-You can run the demo locally by following these instructions, or you can use it [here][j-toker-demo] in production.
+You can run the demo locally by following these instructions, or you can use it [here][redux-auth-demo] in production.

-The demo uses [React][react], and the source can be found [here](https://github.com/lynndylanhurley/j-toker/tree/master/demo/src).
+The demo uses [React][react], and the source can be found [here](https://github.com/lynndylanhurley/redux-auth/tree/master/dummy).

 ---